nathanleclaire/blog/content/post/perplexity-agents-claude-and-the-future-of-the-web.markdown

 categories:
   - ai
 ---
-# Perplexity Agents, Claude, and the Future of the Web

 So, uh, #agents is getting thrown around a lot these days and it's a confusing landscape out there.
 But I want to talk about recent experiences with my new obsessions like [Perplexity](https://www.perplexity.ai/), which in my opinion is one of the first approaches at a breakthrough, agent-native system.
 I’ve also been playing with this cool tool called [WebSim](https://websim.ai/) (as in Web Simulator), which feels like another stab at a truly AI-native app (rather than just something which bolts on LLMs or other models to existing tools).
 Some thoughts on the directions we’re headed and why I think Claude Opus is uniquely positioned to be the vanguard LLM of this new wave…

 ## The Rise of Perplexity and Perplexity Pages